GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/structure.rst

 Any global tables, like ``REFCAT`` above, are stored in the private attribute ``_tables`` as a Python dictionary with the name (eg. "REFCAT") as the key.
 All tables are stored as :class:`astropy.table.Table`.
-Access to those table is done using the key directly as if it were a normal attributed, eg.
+Access to those table is done using the key directly as if it were a normal attribute, eg.
 ``ad.REFCAT``.
 Header information for the table, if read in from a FITS table, is stored in the ``meta`` attribute of the :class:`astropy.table.Table`, eg.
 ``ad.REFCAT.meta['header']``.
 It is for information only, it is not used.